ethersphere/bee-docs/docs/develop/access-the-swarm/direct-upload.md

 #### Deferred and Direct Uploads

-By default your bee instance will handle uploads in a _deferred_ manner, meaning that the data will be completely uploaded to your node locally before being then being uploaded to the Swarm network.
+By default your bee instance will handle uploads in a _deferred_ manner, meaning that the data will be completely uploaded to your node locally before being uploaded to the Swarm network.

 In contrast, for a direct upload, the data will be completely uploaded to the Swarm network directly.